 - Weakness, tingling, or numbness in your leg

 - Cramping in your legs when you stand or walk, which eases if you sit down or bend forward

 - Loss of bladder or bowel function, which indicates a medical emergency that must be addressed immediately

-Laser Spine Institute offers two minimally invasive endoscopic procedures — foraminotomy and laminotomy – which have been tremendously successful in treating the pain and discomfort of lumbar stenosis.
-For more information on how Laser Spine Institute might be able to ease your painful back symptoms, please contact us for a complimentary MRI or CT scan review.
+Laser Spine Institute offers two minimally invasive procedures — foraminotomy and laminotomy that have been tremendously successful in treating the pain and discomfort caused by lumbar stenosis.
+For more information on how our team at Laser Spine Institute might be able to ease your chronic back pain and symptoms, please contact our Care Team today.